Living an active life is important to staying healthy. According to the Harvard School of Public Health, staying active helps to reduce your risk of:

 Of course, more exercise is better.
 However, take precautions to avoid injuries such as muscle strain.
 It’s better to work out a little less one day if it will help you do it again the next.

 You don’t just need aerobic exercise.
 Resistance training or weight lifting is also important.
 This type of exercise helps strengthen your bones and improve your balance and coordination.
 This reduces your risk for osteoporosis.
 It also helps prevent injuries or falls.

 Not sure how to get started?
 Hire a trainer for a onetime session.
 If you jot down the routine, you can refer to it later.

 Many gyms and community centers offer free classes with a monthly membership.
 Take advantage of those opportunities.
 You may get to experience some of the newest and hottest fitness trends.
 You never know what you might fall in love with next.

 Mind Your Money

 Stretching after a workout should always be part of your routine.
-Stretching improves flexibility and range of motion, may cut your risk of injury or muscle cramps, and improves circulation throughout the body.
+Stretching improves flexibility and range of motion.
+It may also cut your risk of injury or muscle cramps.
+Finally, stretching improves circulation throughout the body.

 If you need guidance on the best ways to stretch, ask a trainer for a quick tutorial.